jessesquires/FreedomFarts/README.md

 *Join the Fart Party*

+>Greetings Patriots!
+Welcome to the **Fart Party** - the one and only **bifartisan** effort to unite patriots from all political **farties**!
+Can't decide who to vote for in our **two-farty** political system?
+Tired of feeling like you're stuck between two **farts** that both stink?
+Don't have the proper voter ID? **Fart it!** Don't forget to VOTE on Election Day and if you can't vote, **keep farting** — it's just as effective!

+*In God, We Fart.*

 ### About

 Freedom Farts is the politically-themed, satirical fart app that never was.
-It was originally submitted to the App Store in October, 2012 -- just in time for the [2012 Presidential Election](http://en.wikipedia.org/wiki/United_States_presidential_election,_2012).
+It was originally submitted to the App Store in October, 2012 -- just in time for the [2012 Presidential Election](http://en.wikipedia.org/wiki/United_States_presidential_election,_2012)(Wasn't that exciting!).
 However, it was rejected by Apple because "[too many fart apps](http://www.engadget.com/2010/09/09/apples-app-store-review-guidelines-we-dont-need-any-more-far/)".
 The app also contains a link to [vote411.org](http://www.vote411.org), to bring awareness to the "importance" of voting. (lolololol! *More on that below.*) After rejection, an appeal to the Apple Review Board was submitted immediately but the rejection was upheld.

-Now, I've decided that this app deserves to be public, so here it is -- free and open-source.
-It has since been simplified, slimmed down, and updated for iOS 7.
+I've decided that this app deserves to be public.
+It is too good to collect dust on my hard drive.
+So, here it is -- free and open-source.
+It has since been streamlined and updated for iOS 7.

 ### Why?